langchain-ai/langchain-elastic/libs/elasticsearch/README.md

 )
 ```

-Similarly to the chat cache, one can subclass `ElasticsearchStore` in order to index vectors for search.
+Similarly to the chat cache, one can subclass `ElasticsearchEmbeddingsCache` in order to index vectors for search.

 ```python
 from typing import Any, Dict, List